What is the best philosophy of education for educational equity?

 Philosophy in the Flesh was written by cognitive linguist George Lakoff and philosopher Mark Johnson to explain their ideas about Embodied Realism.

-The Case Against Reality is a book by perceptual psychologist Donald Hoffman to explain his idea of Conscious Realism and his Interface Theory of Perception.
+The Case Against Reality is a book written by perceptual psychologist Donald Hoffman to explain his idea of Conscious Realism and his Interface Theory of Perception.

 Hoffman's prior book Visual Intelligence covers similar territory but in more technical terms.